Developing Transcription Interfaces

 "_id": "60b15c64ed01e9941",

-"agent": "http://store.rerum.io/v1/id/60b15c64ed01e9941",
+"agent": "https://store.rerum.io/v1/id/60b15c64ed01e9941",

 "profile": {